Food & Family | Mindfulness | Wellbeing

 I have heard it said that three of the most stressful things in life include becoming a parent, getting a divorce and moving home.
 I did all three, in three years.

 Stress?
 You have no idea.
 I did the best to be the best with what I had.
 I did my absolute best as a mother (and he has lived to tell the tale), my best in my job (I have yet to get fired) but my worst when it came to myself.

 I became unhealthy both in body and mind.
 I gained weight, lost it and gained it again.
 I was like a balloon inflating and deflating and deflated I was.
 I became argumentative, judgemental and powerless in my own thoughts an emotions.
 I over analysed everything and became frustrated and unreasonable.
-I was exhausted and lost interest in my love of the outdoors and cooking, I was just too busy to do the things I loved and thats when thing really start to get tough.
-My mind was full of chatter that just would not shut up.
+I was exhausted and lost interest in my love of the outdoors and of cooking.
+My body and brain were exhausted but the chatter in my head would not shut up.
 I felt like my thoughts were being dipped in treacle desperately trying to wade free.

 At the end of the workshop I took the literature on offer home and enrolled on a short, very inexpensive short course with Be Mindful, part of the Mental Health Foundation.
 Over four weeks the course looked at body scanning, mindful eating, stress awareness and meditation (to name a few) – not in great depth but enough to learn a few techniques to try each day.
 For the first time in a long while I felt my mind become less scattered and much more calm.
 It found it easier to sleep and I knew that I wanted to learn more .
-At the end of the course I enrolled on a Diploma in Mindfulness to expand my knowledge and own practice of Mindfulness.
+At the end of the course I enrolled on a Diploma in Mindfulness to expand my knowledge and practice.

 FIND OUT MORE